Constantine II of Greece: Accession and marriage

 In 1964, Paul's health deteriorated rapidly.
 He was diagnosed with stomach cancer and underwent surgery for an ulcer in February.
 Prior to this, Constantine had already been appointed regent for his ailing father while waiting for his recovery.
 During his regency, Constantine limited himself to signing decrees and appointing members of the government, as well as accepting their resignations.
 As the king's condition worsened, the crown prince went to Tinos to attain an icon considered miraculous by the Greek Orthodox Church.
 On 6 March 1964, Paul died and the 23-year-old Constantine succeeded him as King of the Hellenes.
-The new king ascended the throne as Constantine II, although some of his supporters preferred to call him Constantine XIII to emphasize the continuity between the former Byzantine Empire and the Kingdom of Greece.
+The new king ascended the throne as Constantine II, although some of his supporters preferred to call him Constantine XIII to emphasise the continuity between the former Byzantine Empire and the Kingdom of Greece.
 On 23 March 1964, he was sworn in before the parliament and was invested as chief of the armed forces with the highest ranks in each branch.

 Due to his youth, Constantine was also perceived as a promise of change.
 Greece was still feeling the effects of the Civil War and society was strongly polarised between the royalist-conservative right wing and the liberal-socialist left wing.
 The accession of Constantine came shortly after the election of centrist George Papandreou as prime minister in February 1964, which ended 11 years of right-wing rule by the National Radical Union (ERE).
 The Greek society hoped that the new king and the new prime minister would be able to overcome past dissensions.
 Later that year, on 18 September, Constantine married Princess Anne-Marie of Denmark in a Greek Orthodox ceremony in the Metropolitan Cathedral of Athens.
 Anne-Marie was the youngest daughter of King Frederik IX, and she and Constantine were third cousins.